-- The exhaled mist is virtually scent free and does not negatively impact those around you.
+- The exhaled mist is virtually scent-free.

 - Vaping is a discreet alternative to traditional smoking methods.

 In addition to the above benefits, the flavor notes are more pronounced when vaping versus smoking marijuana.
-Also, since the marijuana is concentrated, less is needed to produce a comparable high, which makes vaping more cost effective.
+Also, since the marijuana is concentrated, less is needed to produce a comparable high, which makes vaping more cost-effective.

 Although vaping offers myriad advantages, there are a few disadvantages to consider as well.
-For example, portable (pen) and desktop (box) vaporizers may be cost prohibitive for casual users who are used to the inexpensive option of purchasing rolling papers or cigar wraps.
+For example, portable (pen) and desktop (box) vaporizers may be cost-prohibitive for casual users who are used to the inexpensive option of purchasing rolling papers or cigar wraps.
 In addition, the desktop vaporizers specifically require ongoing maintenance, including clearing out the bowl area where the marijuana plant is placed.
 Many devices also require regular charging.
 Additional vaping disadvantages may include:

 - A short waiting period required to allow the desktop vaporizer to heat up.